atomisthq/docs/docs/developer/architecture.md

 interface for you to take action when things happen.
-In much the same way your CI build kicks off when you push to your repository, Atomist can execute tasks like security scans, documentation publication, release creation, and deployment when different events occur within your development environment.
-Because you're using a real programming language, not YAML or Bash, and you have access to a real ecosystem, Node.js, you can create a richer delivery experience than you've even imagined.
+In much the same way your CI build kicks off when you push to your repository, Atomist can execute tasks like security scans, documentation publication, release creation, and deployment.
+Because you're using a real programming language, not YAML or Bash, and you have access to a real ecosystem, Node.js, you can create the richest delivery experience you can imagine.

 ## API for Software